R v Betts and Ridley: Judgment

 The law was considered by the trial judge who gave appropriate jury instructions.
 One was convicted of murder, the other of aiding and abetting the murder and, in the alternative, of being an accessory before the act with intention to remain an accessory, after the fact.

 The appeal to the Court of Appeal by both men was dismissed.

 Sentencing

 Both were sentenced to death.
 However, the Home Secretary advised the King to commute the death sentence in the case of Ridley to life imprisonment.
 Betts was subsequently hanged.

 Execution of Betts

 Despite a petition with 12,000 signatures, Betts was hanged at Birmingham Prison on 3 January 1931 by Thomas Pierrepoint.
-A crowd of several hundred people gathered as a nearby factory sounded its whistle to mark the fateful hour.
+A crowd of several hundred people gathered as a nearby factory sounded its whistle to mark the execution.

-Commutation of Ridley

-However, the Home Secretary was informed of the case through the prosecution who advised the King to commute the sentence of Ridley to prison for life.